Degrees at a Distance

 State University Of New York

-Empire State College
+Empire State University

 Fire Services Administration

-Empire State College's Center for Distance Learning is one of seven colleges across the country offering the Degrees at a Distance Program of the National Fire Academy.
+Empire State University's Center for Distance Learning is one of seven colleges across the country offering the Degrees at a Distance Program of the National Fire Academy.
 There are currently 15 Bachelor's-level courses available in a fully on-line environment.
 With the guidance of an experienced mentor you will design a program that meets your professional goals, combining coursework at Empire, transfer of credits from other accredited colleges, and credit for college-level learning outside of the classroom environment.
 Certain training courses at FDNY have been pre-evaluated and can qualify for ACE-recommended credit towards your degree.
-To learn more about Fire Services Administration and related programs go to www.esc.edu/em on the web.
+To learn more about Fire Services Administration and related programs go to www.sunyempire.edu on the web.

-For general information about the college call 1-800-847-3000 X2300.
+For general information about the university call 1-800-847-3000 X2300.

 For information about the Fire program contact:

-Empire State College
+Empire State University

 Center for Distance Learning